 Elite Night Shortcuts

 The following shortcuts are stackable.
-You can earn elite nights from one or more of these options in order to add them up to the 50 nights you need.
+You can earn elite nights from one or more of these options in order to add them up to reach the level of status you are shooting for (e.g. 50 nights for Platinum status, 75 nights for Titanium).

 - Choice Benefit: 5 Elite Night Credits.
 This is a weird one.
 You won’t have access to this Choice Benefit until you’ve earned 50 elite nights, and the 5 elite nights can only be applied to the same calendar year in which you earned the Choice Benefit selection.
 Therefore, the only good uses for this option are to help you get to Titanium Elite or Ambassador Elite status, or to increase your lifetime elite night count.
 Learn more about Choice Benefits here.